FINDING NOAH MOVIE WEBSITE HERE

 At journey’s end, all that matters is the quest and those you loved well along the way.
 And this valiant quest never ends.
 With 500,000+ views on just the Fathom trailer alone HERE, 65,000+ Facebook LIKES HERE and over 30,000+ tickets theater tickets sold nationwide HERE, demand for the FINDING NOAH DVD (released March 1, 2016) continues to build like an invisible, subterranean wave traveling across a vast ocean without ripple until it crashes upon TV screens with a roar from the deepest depths of human consciousness – a rumor, a revelation of things more felt than understood.

+You cannot stay on the summit forever; you have to come down again.
+So why bother in the first place?
+Just this: What is above knows what is below, but what is below does not know what is above.
+One climbs, one sees.
+One descends, one sees no longer, but one has seen.
 There is an art of conducting oneself in the lower regions by the memory of what one saw higher up.
 When one can no longer see, one can at least still know. – Rene Daumal – Le Mont Analogue

 In this revelation, may we hear the Lion of Judah’s roar echo across golden plains while children play in evergreen fields and quivering branches rustle with rumor of a Redeemer’s return.
 May we hear silver trumpets blowing from white towers while banners snap to attention in a wind from another world that ripples the waves of an endless sea into great rolling laughter calling our hearts home with unspeakable joy.
 May time tell what eternity has to say: “No misfortune is seen in Jacob, no misery observed in Israel.
 The LORD their God is with them; the shout of the King is among them.” – Numbers 23:21 May we never be so great before an auditorium of many that we forget to be good before an Audience of One.
 In the end as it was in a new beginning, misery drowns in marvel on a mountain where God and mankind meet in a movie mirroring life called FINDING NOAH